 And given the phenomenal political power and financial heft of the tech/media platforms, the counter-force that government applies must heavy and multilateral.

-The Prime Minister Scott Morrison is right to commit to putting the misbehavior of these tech giants on the G20 agenda for its next meeting in Japan, but the better place to start this difficult process is in the Australian Parliament.
+The Prime Minister Scott Morrison is right to commit to putting the misbehaviour of these tech giants on the G20 agenda for its next meeting in Japan, but the better place to start this difficult process is in the Australian Parliament.

 We get to decide the rules of behaviour in this country.
 And with the slow recognition of the dangerous business models of Facebook and the others – and the frankly disgusting way in which these companies deny any responsibility for the impact of their behaviour – it is time to act in our own self-interest.

 To say that Australia should do nothing because we are small and have little influence is as vacuous as saying Australia should do nothing on climate change issues for the same reasons.
 The self-hatred of this view is crippling.

 The shocking massacre in Christchurch is a catalyst for our small part of the world.

 Regulatory intervention cannot just be about live-streaming.
 There are far deeper issues here that go to the heart of the Facebook business model, and the incentives that drive its officers.

 I don’t think anyone wants to hear Mark Zuckerberg say ‘we have to do better’ or ‘it’s not good enough’ again.
 However well-intentioned he might be, he has proven himself to be full of shit on self-regulation.